 Diogenes, or should I say, Diogenes the Cynic, is the man behind this striking philosophy.
 While Antisthenes, a pupil of Socrates, did the outlining of the idea behind Cynicism, Diogenes took it to its extreme.
 Therefore, almost all that is there about Cynicism stems from this Greek philosopher, Diogenes.

-Much like Stoicism, the word ‘Cynic’ is used colloquially in modern times.
+Much like Stoicism, people use the word ‘Cynic’ colloquially in modern times.
 However, the ancient meaning drastically differs from the contemporary definition.
 The contemporary interpretation suggests that a Cynic is someone who acts out of self-seeking motives and doesn’t believe in working selflessly; thus, he is devoid of honour.
 In contrast, the ancient meaning of the word means someone who doesn’t conform to conventional codes of living.
 Rather, he lives following nature.
 A Cynic doesn’t follow social norms and lifestyles.
 Instead, he lives as he pleases.
 The philosophy of Cynicism is based on the idea that one should be free from conventional desires of health, wealth, and power.
 He should be content with having bare necessities to lead a happy life.

 As said above, the founder of the philosophy of Cynicism was considered to be Antisthenes (c 445 – 365 BC).
 His ideas were followed by Diogenes of Sinope, who was known to be the most popular Cynic ever.
 In other words, he was an archetype of Cynicism.

 In the 4th Century B.C, Diogenes, who either fled or was sent to exile, resolved to question the ideas of society and to bring forward his ideas of success.
 This translated to him having the autonomy to live however he wanted to.
 While he was in Athens, his abode was a tub.
 He did not need any conventional shelter to survive.